Land Management Training Project

 Courses and Events for 2015

-Following our successful ladies only training and assessment in late June, we are hoping to offer the training again later this year.
+Following our successful ladies only training and assessment in late June, we are offering this unique opportunity again later this year.
 Despite initial nerves, the trainees enjoyed the two days and came away with renewed confidence and enthusiasm for a sport traditionally regarded as the male domain.
 One trainee commented afterwards, 'Every aspect of stalking was covered, from the fascinating physiology of deer - four stomachs and scent glands between their toes - to the practicalities of how to carry a rifle.
 We supported each other through, and all made it out the other side with our Level 1 certificates.'

 We are also considering running courses locally in dry stone dyking and lime mortar for traditional buildings - please let us know if you are interested.